Skip to content

 2. Edwin Jagger DE89 – Best Standard Size And Various Handle Options

 The Edwin Jagger DE89 is made in Sheffield, England, and sold worldwide.
 It is another mild razor similar to the Merkur 34C.
-While it has the same mildness as the Merkur 34C, it excels in the options it offers buyers in regards to choosing a handle that suits a person best.
+While it has the same mildness as the Merkur 34C, it excels in the options it offers buyers in terms of choosing a handle that suits them best.

 Brief Description & Features –